Table of Contents

 A pair of chandelier earrings is a long and ornate pair of dangles that look similar to that light fixture hanging down from the ceiling; hence, the name.
 It has a wind chime effect and sometimes creates a slight clinking sound.

-How to Photograph Earrings in Five Simple Steps
+How to Photograph Earrings in Five Easy Steps » Expert Guide

 How to Photograph Long Earrings